Je suis le seigneur du château: Notes

 The film was shot at the chateau de Beaumanoir in the Côtes-d'Armor, in the Le Leslay commune.
 One sees also the countryside of the Huelgoat region and the town of Morlaix (the viaduct and the little streets around the church Saint-Melanie).
 The film was shot just a few months after the storm of 1987 of which there is visual evidence in the film.

-The film deviates from the novel in several key ways.
-Most notably, it imbues a homoerotic subtext in the relationship between Thomas and Charles.
-In the book, Thomas (named Edmund) and Charles fluctuate between being friends and enemies, but there are never any suggestions of romance between the two.